bnhays/futuresight/docs/project/ai-implementation-review.md

 Broader product features I rejected or postponed for this update when they were outside the core prototype goal.
 Postponed areas include:

 - Full format legality validation.
-- Complete deck statistics.
+- Complete backend deck statistics.
-- Matchup and tournament workflows.
+- Richer matchup and tournament workflows.
 - Version comparison.
 - Additional storage or validation layers beyond what the current prototype needs.

 Visual refinements for unusual mana-cost rendering and dense row wrapping were also postponed after manual verification because they did not block the main workflow.

+## Independent Engineering Decision

+One important engineering decision I made myself was to keep deck versions linear instead of adding a branching version tree.
+This kept the Sprint 3 implementation focused on a usable version history workflow: each deck import starts at version 1, meaningful edits append a new numbered version, and restoring an older version creates a new latest version without changing historical records.

 ## Manual Verification After AI Review

 After AI-assisted implementation and review, the application was manually verified through Docker and manually observing the website and testing its functionality.
-Verification included importing several decklists of varying types, editing deck details, using quick update controls, deleting decks, and checking potential error states.
+Verification included importing several decklists of varying types, editing deck details, reviewing version history, restoring historical versions, logging basic matchup results, using quick update controls, deleting decks, and checking potential error states.

 The main deck-management workflow behaved as expected.
 The remaining observed issues were limited to some missing mana-value rendering for card types without a clean exact mana cost and unwanted wrapping when a row contains too much information.